Ornithology

 Photo of a Barn Swallow nest with four young near fledging age

-Chimney Swift using saliva as glue to help support its nest.
+Chimney Swifts use saliva as glue to help construct and support their nests.

 Photo of an incubating Chimney Swift